Arina Dobryden

 What do you enjoy most about your job?

 I really enjoy the practical application of my learning into my work.
 Being able to see the work that I am learning at university be put into action in the workplace isn’t only rewarding, but incredibly satisfying.
-In addition, I like talking to more experienced Software Engineers and finding out about their experiences in work and listening to the different projects they have worked on.
+In addition, I enjoy talking to more experienced Software Engineers and finding out about their experiences in work and listening to the different projects they have worked on.
 This inspires me to become better at my job and teaches me to deal with whatever I might face in the future.
 Not only this, but I enjoy the accomplishment of contributing to real company projects and having an impact on the business and their customers at such a young age.

 What have been your biggest achievements at Leonardo so far?